-Basic net loss per unit/share is calculated by dividing net loss attributable to common unitholders or shareholders by the weighted-average number of units or shares outstanding during the period, including pre-funded warrants because their exercise requires only nominal consideration for the delivery of shares, without consideration of common unit or share equivalents.
-Diluted net loss per unit or share is calculated by adjusting weighted-average shares outstanding for the dilutive effect of common unit or share equivalents outstanding for the period.
-For purposes of the diluted net loss per unit or share calculation, preferred units or shares, profit interests, and warrants to purchase preferred units or shares are considered to be common unit or share equivalents but are excluded from the calculation of diluted net loss per common unit or share if their effect would be anti-dilutive.
+Basic net loss per unit/share is calculated by dividing net loss attributable to common unitholders or shareholders by the weighted-average number of units or shares outstanding during the period, contingently issuable restricted stock units for which no future service is required as a condition to the delivery of the underlying common stock, and pre-funded warrants because their exercise requires only nominal consideration for the delivery of shares (collectively, "basic shares"), without consideration of common unit or share equivalents.
+Diluted net loss per unit or share is calculated by adjusting basic shares outstanding for the dilutive effect of common unit or share equivalents outstanding for the period.
+For purposes of the diluted net loss per unit or share excluded from the calculation of diluted net loss per common unit or share if their effect would be anti-dilutive.